microsoft/fluentui/rfcs/convergence/slot-null-rendering.md

 ### Option 2: Symbol for null rendering

 This solves this problem by verifying if the shorthand has a special symbol or not.
-By verifying this symbol we can opt for null rendering without compromising the cases which native slots don't have children.
+By verifying this symbol we can opt for null rendering without compromising the cases in which native slots don't have children.
 This is very similar to Option 1 approach but without the downside of having undefined as part of `ObjectShorthandProps` interface.

 - `getSlots` should stop verifying null rendering by the existence of the property `children`, instead depending on the existence of the symbol